mdolab/pyoptsparse/paper/paper.md

 lin_con(L) (1) |       |   X   |
                +---------------+
 ```
-which allows us to only specify derivatives for the two nonzero sub-blocks.
+This allows us to only specify derivatives for the two nonzero sub-blocks.
-For simplicity, we supply the linear Jacobian explicitly, and use complex-step method to compute the derivative for the nonlinear constraints automatically.
+For simplicity, we supply the linear Jacobian explicitly and use the complex-step method to compute the derivatives for the nonlinear constraints automatically.

-First we define the imports and the objective function.
+We first define the imports and the objective function.
 ```python
 import numpy as np
 from pyoptsparse import Optimization, OPT